 3. Once the height of the triangle (from base to tip) measures 70″, the length of the blanket will no longer increase.

 4. We will start to decrease along both sides of the triangle, until we make a rectangle.

 Colour Chart for the Summer Nights Blanket:

 This blanket is divided into 6 sections.
 There are a total of 5 coloured arrow stripe sections, before ending the blanket with the main colour (section 6).
 Please refer to the colour chart, to keep track of colour changes throughout the blanket.

 - A colour chart is provided above to show you when to change colour throughout the blanket.

 - The beginning chain of each row does NOT count as a stitch.

-- Odd numbered rows are considered the right side of the blanket, while even numbered rows are considered the wrong side of the blanket.
+- Odd numbered rows are considered the Rs of the blanket, while even numbered rows are considered the Ws of the blanket.